cosmos/sdk-tutorials/academy/xl-cosmjs/multi-msg.md

     }
     ```

-This is to make it easy for you, the developer, to understand what it represents.
-Protobuf knows how to serialize it only because this `"/cosmos.bank.v1beta1.MsgSend"` string is passed along.
+This is the canonical identifier of the type of the message serialized next to it.
+Additionally, it is made to be easy for you, the developer, to understand what it represents.
+The blockchain client knows how to serialize or deserialize it only because this `"/cosmos.bank.v1beta1.MsgSend"` string is passed along.
+With this `typeUrl`, the blockchain client and CosmJS are able to pick the right deserializer.
 This object is also named `MsgSend` in `cosmjs-types`.

 <HighlightBox type="info">